AdaCore/spark2014/docs/develguide/translation_why3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Objects are translated differently depending on their type, but also depending on whether they are mutable or not.
 Let's first consider constants.
-Are translated as constants in Why3 all Ada objects wich are constants in Ada
+Are translated as constants in Why3 all Ada objects which are constants in Ada
 except:

  * Loop parameters, as they need to be updated during the generated Why3 loop;